shovo4/example-documentation/docs/docs/index.md

 > **Acceptance Tests**

-> 1. Lessons are visually divided into collections
+> 1. Lessons are visually divided into tabs
-> 2. Lessons collections have a header to indicate type and content of the collection
+> 2. Lessons tabs have a header to indicate type and content of the lesson tab

 ##### US 3.10 - Student Accounts
 > As a student, I want to have an account associated with me, so that I can have my progress tracked and have assignments.